alexcg1/simple-jina-examples/README.md

 flow = Flow().add(uses="foo", timeout_ready=240000)
 ```
 ### Any error
-This may be due to using an older version of hub.
+This may be due to using an older version of Jina Hub.
 Please delete your cache using `rm -rf ~/.jina` and then try running again.

 Also, [stop any Jina Docker containers](https://linuxhint.com/stop_docker_containers/) that are currently running.